- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 There is an ongoing threat of terrorism in Russia.
 Terrorist attacks have occurred in Russian cities, including Moscow, and are a particular threat in the North Caucasus region.
 Attacks may also take place in other regions of Russia.

 Two separate terrorist incidents occurred in the city of Volgograd in late December 2013.
-On 29 December at least 16 people were killed in an attack on Volgograd railway station and at least ten people were killed following the bombing of a trolleybus on 30 December.
+At least 26 people were killed and many injured during the attacks.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible targets include public transportation such as subways, trains and buses, airports, commercial and public places such as government buildings, residential complexes, hotels, restaurants, bars, schools, businesses, embassies, places of worship, markets and tourist areas.